 - HTTPS 443

-- For Common Port (TCP), select the port that must be enabled for the applications that run on the ECS instance.
-For example, if you want to use SSH and Apache in Step 4: Configure Apache, you must select SSH 22 and HTTP 80 in this step.
-Otherwise, the instance will not respond in subsequent operations.
+- For the Port Range section, select the ports that must be enabled for the applications that run on the ECS instance.
+For example, if you want to use SSH and Apache, select SSH (22) and HTTP (80) used in Step 4: Configure Apache.
+Otherwise, the instance does not respond in subsequent operations.

-- 0.0.0.0/0 indicates that devices in all network segments are allowed to access the specified port.
+- 0.0.0.0/0 indicates that access from all CIDR blocks is allowed to the specified ports.
 If you know the IP address of the requester, we recommend that you set Authorization Object to a specific IP address range that contains this IP address.

 - Click OK.

 Step 3: Connect to the ECS instance